amy21206/hparsons_learning_gain/_sources/SQL_execution/hparsons_lg_sql_exe_posttest.rst

 ============================
 🎉 We appreciate your participation in our study.

-We will provide the result of the questions after next class.

 If you have questions or feedback, or want to know more, please contact Zihan Wu (ziwu@umich.edu).